herrywang525/hello-world/README.md

 ====================

 Hi, all:
-This is my first editing on git. test test test!
+This is my second editing on git. thank you.